eclipse-ecal/ecal/doc/rst/advanced/transport_layers.rst

 Every layer can set up in 3 different activation modes.
 Every mode can be configured as default in the ecal.ini file and can be overwritten by the C++/Python publisher API.
 This is the activation logic

-- off: layer is swicthed off
+- off: layer is switched off
 - on: layer is always switched on (i.e. payload will be send no matter if there is any local or network subscription)
 - auto: layer will be switched on autmatically